 at 1100 oC (2012 oF) for 10 hours.

 The picture makes clear that details matter a lot.
 The process you use for your product might thus be quite different from what I show here - and it's your secret!

-distribution of carbides or carbide formers; just having
+some with a striated distribution of carbides or carbide formers;

 Nobody knows how that would turn into a detailed specification list but we can be rather sure that it would contain a number of specific entries.

 |You need to forge it in such a way that the striated distribution of carbides or carbide formers (like vanadium (V) or titianium (Ti)) is conserved in your blade.